 It bears saying that like so many other things in life, history has a tendency to repeat itself.
 And while we're not even in the same solar system as Walt Disney in regards to what we do here, we can also say that what we do here began with a mouse.
 Although there were definitely many variables that led to our beginning to blog about our adventures at Disneyland, the one that pushed us "over the edge" so to speak and actually led to our blog's creation was our love of Mickey Mouse, and more particularly, our love of Hidden Mickey Mouses.
-We've enjoyed searching for these little gems ever since we began going to Disneyland together almost three years ago now, so of course we became very familiar early on with what we've dubbed the "Yellow Book of Hidden Mickeys" (we're pretty sure there's some intentionality there), Steven M. Barrett's Disneyland's Hidden Mickeys: A Field Guide to Disneyland Resort's Best Kept Secrets - 3rd Edition.
+We've enjoyed searching for these little gems ever since we began going to Disneyland, so of course we became very familiar early on with what we've dubbed the "Yellow Book of Hidden Mickeys" (we're pretty sure there's some intentionality there), Steven M. Barrett's Disneyland's Hidden Mickeys: A Field Guide to Disneyland Resort's Best Kept Secrets, currently in its 4th Edition.

-While hunting Mickeys for yourself can be loads of fun, like so many other things in life, sometimes you'd just like a little something extra to help you along; a little nudge in the right direction, if you will.
-And that's where the Disneyland's Hidden Mickeys guide comes in handy.
+While hunting Mickeys for yourself can be loads of fun, like so many other things in life, sometimes you'd like a little something extra to help you along; a little nudge in the right direction, if you will, and that's where the Disneyland's Hidden Mickeys guide comes in handy.

-One of the things that makes this book so great is that it give you an option!
+One of the things that makes this book so great is that it gives you options!
 Rather than just spelling out each and every Mickey and where they are located, Mr. Barrett arranges his book in basically the same layout as a type of scavenger hunt.
 Who doesn't love a scavenger hunt?!
-We sure do!
-A big plus in this particular brand of scavenger hunt?
-Rather than your ordinary scavenger hunt which just tends to lead you from one destination to another, Mr. Barrett has assigned each Hidden Mickey a point value (according to "difficulty to spot/see") which can keep you playing throughout the day, ranging from one point to five points.
+A big plus in this particular brand of scavenger hunt is that rather than your ordinary scavenger hunt which just tends to lead you from one destination to another, Mr. Barrett has assigned each Hidden Mickey a point value (according to "difficulty to spot/see") which can keep you playing throughout the day, ranging from one point to five points.
 The book tells you exactly how many points each Hidden Mickey is worth, and even includes a little box at the end of each chapter to write in what you've scored and give you your grade accordingly.

 Now that the technical aspects of the book are out of the way, we can get to the good stuff (it's all good!) and talk about just how much fun and entertaining Disneyland's Hidden Mickeys can be!
-We recently took the book into Disneyland with us (for the very first time, although we've of course scrolled through it ourselves many, many times), and what we noticed was that the entire day we never put the book down!
+We recently took the book into Disneyland with us, again for the first time in quite a while, and what we noticed was that the entire day we never put the book down!
 Every attraction we rode led to us perusing the book to see what we could find.
 If it wasn't for the fact we had it, we would have completely missed many of the Hidden Mickeys that we had never seen before.
 Not only that, but we found ourselves exclaiming all over again about Hidden Mickeys that we already knew about!
 It's also amazing how much attention you get carrying that little yellow book around.
 We don't mean by how viewing some of the Hidden Mickeys make you do crazy things like climb on the back of chairs either, but just by reading the book in plain sight of everyone else.
 The color choice for the cover is just brilliant in that regard.
-The bright yellow simply bursts out at you, and everyone else within 100 yards of you, making it really easy to find when looking for it in some of the stores, and making it really easy for other to spot you at Disneyland carrying it around.
-It's a great conversation starter, and when we had it along and out with us the other day we had heard no less than five people commenting on the book around us, before we even gotten off of the tram.
-It's like a convo magnet, and if you enjoy chatting it up with other around The Land, then bring this little baby along.
-It might even score you some dates, although we're not entirely sure about that one.
+The bright yellow simply bursts out at you, and everyone else within 100 yards of you, making it really easy to find when looking for it in some of the stores, and making it really easy for others to spot you at Disneyland carrying it around.
+It's a great conversation starter, and when we had it along and out with us we heard loads of people commenting on the book around us, before we even gotten off of the tram.
+It's like a conversation magnet, and if you enjoy chatting it up with others around Disneyland, then bring this little baby along.

 Some of the other fantastic sections in his book include a chapter at the beginning entitled "Hidden Mickey Mania" where Mr. Barrett goes into some detail about the entire Hidden Mickey phenomenon and its history, provides hints and tips on how to hunt for Hidden Mickeys and how best to utilize his book to do so, gives you the low down as to what actually makes a Hidden Mickey (versus a "decorative" one), and explains a little bit about his own selection process and how he chooses what he accepts as a Hidden Mickey and what he does not; pretty interesting stuff.
 And at the end, he even dedicates a couple of couple of quick sections to his "Top Ten" Favorite Hidden Mickeys and Honorable Mentions from all over Disneyland.
 It's awesome to be able to see which ones the "Hidden Mickey guru" (our loving label) enjoys seeing himself; too cool!